Goan Muslims: History

+Early Islamic maritime references to Goa

+Goa was known to Arab and Persian maritime writers as an important port region on the western coast of India.
+Medieval Islamic geographical traditions refer to a port called Sindabur (also written as Sindabūr or Sandabur), which has been associated by historians with the Goa region.

-Although the advent of Muslims in Goa occurred later in history, Arab geographers referred to Goa as Sindabur and believed that Goa had one of the best ports in western India.
-In 554 AH (1159 AD), Sidi Ali Kodupon wrote the Turkish-language book Mohit.
-In the book, Goa is referred to as Kuvah-Sindabur: a combination of the names Kuvah (Goa) and Sindabur (Chandor).
+In the Turkish-language nautical work Mohit, written in 554 AH (1159 CE) by Sidi Ali Kodupon, Goa is referred to as Kuvah-Sindabur.
+The name combines the terms Kuvah (Goa) and Sindabur, a name used in Islamic maritime traditions for the Goa region.

+The identification of Sindabur has been discussed by historians.
+Some scholars associate it with Chandrapura (modern Chandor), an early political and commercial centre of Goa, while others connect it with the wider Goa port region.
+These references indicate the importance of Goa's coastal settlements within the maritime networks of the western Indian Ocean.

+The references to Sindabur and Kuvah-Sindabur demonstrate that Goa was already integrated into the wider Islamic maritime world before the establishment of Muslim-ruled states in the Deccan.
+Arab and Persian merchants participated in trade along the Konkan coast, connecting ports in western India with Arabia, the Persian Gulf, and other regions of the Indian Ocean.

 The copper plate of Kadamba Jayakesi I refers to the Muslim Minister named Chadma.
 While Kadamba ruler Gullhadeva I was sailing towards Somanath, his ship got involved in a naval accident and the mast of his ship broke.
 His grandson Jayakesi I gave Chadma, the privilege of levying the taxes on small and big boats.
 The amount collected by way of taxes was utilized for the maintenance of the mosques built in Goa at Merces).
 Later Muslim sultans from North India migrated to Goa by force of conquest and established their society; this was the first major influx of Muslims into Goa, which led some local Hindus to migrate elsewhere.
 After Malik Kafur invasion and subsequently during the rule of Sultanate, there were Muslim Officers in Goa like Malik Bahadur.
 After the downfall of the Goa Kadamba, some Muslims might have migrated to Bhatkal and Honavar.
 The Nawayaths of Bhatkal are the descendant of Muslim community and once lived in Goa.